Baby Massage 101: How To Massage Your Baby

 Make small circles with your baby’s arms and legs.
 This helps improve motor skills and increases blood flow to muscles, ultimately strengthening your baby.

 The benefits of a gentle baby massage are very evident!
+It can help your little one sleep better, improve their focus, and aid in brain and social development, among other benefits.
 Incorporate massage into your baby’s daily schedule to help aid in their healthy growth and development.